 The chronic abuses of those in power impel freethinkers to modernize an old or to search for new forms of government without anyone's domination.
 But the history shows that less-organized forms will inevitably be subordinated by more organized.
 Therefore, unlike the potential dictatorships of anarchy, of direct democracy of the inert and suggestible majority and its electronic version is not rejecting, to the contrary - reasonably using the energy and the organizing role of leadership: A multipolar democratic government comprising several independent parties, which is built on the open and business competition for interests and votes of voters, with a movable centre of joint decisions and with an uncontrollable entrance for the candidate proposed by the people itself, would put an end to discord and would bring society together.
 The President isn't present more.
 This means that the conditions for somebody's monopoly and bias also do not exist.
 A working multi-party system within the government will convert the steam of political ambitions into useful work and will become a guarantor of tolerance, social stability and well being of the society.

 This governance revolution does not give preferences to any of the political ideologies; that is a self-balancing democratic governance system, a step to collective common sense and a new civilization.

 Every nation has its symbols.
 5-pointed stars can be found in the symbols of many countries.
 What do they mean?
 The simple and understandable meaning of a five-pointed star is here: A multipolar democratic system.

 With thanks to Vivian Davidson (Canada)

-Coups are bringing back to the huts, the Revolution of Consciousness move the civilization forward. — Which way we will go?
+Coups are bringing back to huts, the Revolutions of Consciousness move Homo and Civilization forward. — Who are you and 'Quo Vadis'?

 Your support of Common Sense: